Aegistus/Unity-Custom-Frameworks/README.md

-# QuickScripts
+# Custom Frameworks
-Basic Unity scripts that can be used with most/any project.
+Generic scripts and frameworks for systems I've created over the years.